the-dissidents/emmm/libemmm/README.md

 [**-define-inline** *name*:*args...*]
 [**-define-inline** *name*:*args...*:(*slot*)]

 > Define a new modifier.
 The first argument is the name.
-If more than one argument exist, and the last is enclosed in `()`, it is taken as the **slot name** (more on that later).
+If one or more arguments exist, and the last is enclosed in `()`, it is taken as the **slot name** (more on that later).
 The rest in the middle are names for the arguments.
 >
 > Take content as the definition of the new modifier.